Anonymous Content

-Anonymous Content (AC) is an American entertainment company founded in 1999 by CEO Steve Golin.
+Anonymous Content LLP (AC) is an independent global entertainment company founded in 1999 by CEO Steve Golin, Dave Morrison and Gore Verbinski.
 It is based in Los Angeles with offices in Culver City, New York City and London.

 History

-Anonymous Content was founded in 1999 by CEO Steve Golin.
-In 2001, negotiations occurred for it to merge with Ridley Scott Associates, but no deal was reached.
+Anonymous Content was founded in 1999 by CEO Steve Golin, who had left Propaganda Films, Dave Morrison and Gore Verbinski.
+The company initially had a deal with USA Films to produce its pictures.
+The company began taking on the Anonymous Content name in 2000.
 In 2002, AC made its first foray into television with Crime & Punishment, a reality show that ran for three seasons on NBC.

 In May 2011, it was announced that AC's talent management division had added managers Tony Lipp, Sandra Chang and Doug Wald, who brought several major talents with them.

-In March 2014, AC appointed David Fierson as Head of Business Operations.
-In May, it signed a three-year first look production deal with Paramount Television, where Paramount would produce and distribute scripted programming developed by AC.
-Michael Sugar became a partner of the company.
+In May 2014, it signed a three-year first look production deal with Paramount Television, where Paramount would produce and distribute scripted programming developed by AC.

-In September 2015, Alix Madigan left AC and joined Broad Green Pictures, previously working staff producer.

-In January 2016, AC signed a deal with MBC Group's 03 Productions to advise them on developing and producing Arabic and English-language content.
-In February, Kevin Cotter was hired as Director of Literary Affairs at the company's New York office, where he would oversee researching books, articles and other intellectual property for development and production.
-More recently, Dawn Olmsead was invited to join the company after leaving Universal Content Productions.
+In February 2016, Kevin Cotter was hired as Director of Literary Affairs at the company's New York office, where he would oversee researching books, articles and other intellectual property for development and production.

+Divisions and ventures

+AC Independent

+In 2022, Anonymous Content launched its sales and finance division, AC Independent.

+Representation

+In 2017, Anonymous Content established a dedicated Media Rights division, co-led by longtime UTA partners and book department co-heads Howie Sanders and Kassie Evashevski.
+The department represents authors, journalists and other media creators.

+The Lab

+The Lab's projects have included branded entertainment projects directed by Olivia Wilde, Mark Romanek, Pantera, Cara Stricker and Patrick Daughters for HP, Lime and Adobe.